King of Devil’s Island

 Although this is an intense, sombre movie, the knowledge that it is in fact a portrayal of real life events holds it in even more reverence.
 The landscape and weather reflect the dismal situation, and it is clear to see the robust, strong attitude of the young lads has grown out of their tough situation.

 The boys’ attempt to survive is the main feature to King of Devil’s Island.
 Rather than emphasising just one aspect of the story, Holst has manipulated other smaller storylines, such as the Governor’s own relationship with a younger woman, to give the film a rounded feel.

 Largely known for their successful illustrations of hardship, the Scandinavians always top it in the film stakes when it comes to sinister movie making, and King of Devil’s Island is no exception.

 Skarsgård does a stoic job as the Governor, and along with his fellow actors, this dark moment in Norwegian history will live on.
 This film is absolutely worth watching.

-King of Devil’s Island was released 29th June.
+King of Devil’s Island is released nationwide on 29th June 2012.